drachtio/drachtio-server/README.md

 ## Building from source

 > Note: The build requires libcurl, which can be installed on debian as `sudo apt install libcurl4-openssl-dev`.
 All other third-party dependencies can be found under $(srcdir)/deps.
 These include boost and the [sofia sip stack](https://github.com/davehorton/sofia-sip).  sofia is included as git submodules in this project.
+On OSX you need to run ``` brew install openssl ``` .

 After installing libcurl, do as follows:
 ```